apache/logging-log4j2/src/site/markdown/manual/cloud.md

 Since its first release Log4j has supported reconfiguration through a file.
 Beginning with Log4j 2.12.0 Log4j also supports accessing the configuration via HTTP(S) and monitoring the file for changes by using the HTTP "If-Modified-Since" header.
-A patch has also been integrated into Spring Cloud Config starting with versions 2.0.3 and 2.1.1 for it to honor the If-Modified-Since header.
-In addition, the log4j-spring-cloud-config project will listen for update events published by Spring Cloud Bus and then verify that the configuration file has been modified, so polling via HTTP is not required.
+A patch has also been integrated into Spring Cloud Config Client starting with versions 2.0.3 and 2.1.1 for it to honor the If-Modified-Since header.
+In addition, the log4j-spring-cloud-config-client project will listen for update events published by Spring Cloud Bus and then verify that the configuration file has been modified, so polling via HTTP is not required.

 Log4j also supports composite configurations.
 A distributed application spread across microservices could